velasqvides/Pulseq3DradialGREsequences/README.md

 * the literature behind this project.

 ## Images
+Measurements were performed on a Siemens 7T whole-body MRI (Siemens Healthcare, Erlangen, Germany) using a 32-channel head coil.
 ![differentPlanes](./documentation/differentPlanes.png)
 Figure 1: Images of organic phantoms in three different orthogonal planes for the Koosh- Ball (top row), Stack of Stars (middle row) and cartesian GRE sequences (bottom row).
 PICS reconstruction was performed for the first two sequences and